Cudlin/Tesla/README.md

 *• Eliminate lag and stuttering: Say goodbye to frustrating frame drops and enjoy a smooth and seamless gaming experience.*

 *• Graphics optimization: Push the boundaries of realism with advanced algorithms that unlock the true potential of your graphics card, delivering stunning visuals with unparalleled detail.*

+*• User-friendly interface: A sleek and intuitive interface makes it easy for gamers of all levels to harness the power of Tesla Optimize without hassle.*